American Airlines attendants reject contract by 16 votes

-NEW YORK American Airlines Group Inc (AAL.O) flight attendants narrowly rejected a joint labor contract on Sunday, in a defeat following the merger of American and the former US Airways last year that brought together a combined workforce of some 24,500 U.S.-based stewards.
+NEW YORK American Airlines Group Inc flight attendants narrowly rejected a joint labour contract on Sunday, in a defeat following the merger of American and the former US Airways last year that brought together a combined workforce of some 24,500 U.S.-based stewards.

 The contract was defeated by 16 votes, according to the Association of Professional Flight Attendants, which represents both legacy American Airlines workers as well as those who joined from U.S. Airways.
 Had it passed, it would have been the first contract since the merger of the two airlines to apply to workers from both carriers.